Splitting (psychology): Management

-The New England Personality Disorder Association recommends always involving the wider group in the discussion of issues, not responding to or ignoring threats or accusations (even if untrue) in the moment then discussing the episode in an open and realistic manner when the subject has calmed, and never protecting the subject from social or legal consequences of their actions.
+The New England Personality Disorder Association recommends always involving the wider group in the discussion of issues, not responding to or ignoring threats or accusations (even if untrue) in the moment, and then discussing the episode in an open and realistic manner when the subject has calmed, and never protecting the subject from social or legal consequences of their actions.

-Certain difficulties arise from validating emotions and not endorsing the behaviour of splitting as the loved one of the person with BPD risks becoming both complicit in problematic behaviours and reinforcing them.
+Certain difficulties arise from validating emotions and not endorsing the behavior of splitting, as the loved ones of the person with borderline personality disorder risks could become complicit in both the problematic behaviors themselves and their reinforcement.

 Examples provided by Gunderson and Berkowitz are: